6-Step Succession Planning Process

 SIGMA’s Succession Planning Process

-SIGMA uses a six-step succession planning process.
-Each step has its own associated tools and templates.
-This easy-to-follow succession planning outline will help you understand how to use SIGMA’s six-step process to create a succession plan for your organization.
+SIGMA follows a six-step succession planning process, with each step featuring dedicated tools and templates.
+This straightforward outline will guide you in using SIGMA’s six-step approach to build a succession plan tailored to your organization.

-For more instructions as well as links to download SIGMA’s form-fillable PDF templates, click on the drop-downs below:
+For detailed instructions and links to download SIGMA’s form-fillable PDF templates, explore the drop-down menus below.:

-There is no shortage of leadership roles that would benefit from proper talent assessment.
-However, it is critical to take a measured approach when introducing succession planning into an organization for the first time.
-With this in mind, the first step in the succession planning process is to identify those key roles your organization should target based on urgency and importance to the business operations.
-These roles are called “Critical Roles.”
-Try using SIGMA’s Critical Role Identification Questionnaire below to help you identify which roles are critical for succession planning in your organization.
+There is no shortage of leadership roles that can benefit from well-executed talent assessment.
+However, succession planning requires a thoughtful, strategic approach, especially when implementing it for the first time.
+The first step in the succession planning process is to pinpoint key roles that should be prioritized based on their urgency and importance to business operations — these are known as “Critical Roles.”
+To identify which roles are essential for succession planning in your organization, try using SIGMA’s Critical Role Identification Questionnaire below.

 TOOLS/TEMPLATES: Critical Role Identification Questionnaire